-Our empirical analysis resorts to three separate sources of data, which we use to complement each other given the purpose of our paper.
+Our empirical analysis uses three separate sources of data.
 Our main dataset is a panel of cold appliances (refrigerators) provided by Gesellschaft für Konsumforschung (GfK) Retail and Technology GmbH.
-The data is part of GfK's Retail Panel on major domestic appliances (MDA) and consists of quantities and scanner prices at a model level on a monthly basis from January 2004 until January 2017 for 23 EU countries.
-For a model in a given country-date (country-month-year combination), the price is a unit sales-weighted average across retailers, inclusive of value-added taxes and any discounts, while the quantity is the sum of unit sales across retailers.
-Due to a unique identifier (id) over time and across countries, a model's unit sales and prices can be observed in several countries simultaneously.
+The data is part of GfK's Retail Panel on major domestic appliances (MDA) and consists of quantities and scanner prices at a model level on a monthly basis from January 2004 until January 2017 for 23 EU countries.8 For a model in a given country-date (country-month-year combination), the price is a unit sales-weighted average across retailers, inclusive of value-added taxes and any discounts, while the quantity is the sum of unit sales across retailers.
+Due to a unique identifier (id) over time and across countries, a model's unit sales and prices can be observed in several countries simultaneously.9

-For the purposes of our analysis, a downside of the GfK's MDA panel for the EU is its limited coverage of products' attributes.
-For this reason, we complement the EU data with a secondary data set: the GfK's MDA Retail Panel for Russia.
-A distinct property of the Russian panel is that it incorporates a comprehensive set of refrigerator characteristics, described in detail in Table A.1, including brand name and, importantly, a manufacturer's model number.
-Merging the two data sets by model id, thus populating the European data with all available characteristics in the Russian panel, results in an intersection of 3,446 refrigerators.
+For the purposes of our analysis, a downside of the GfK's MDA panel for the EU is its limited coverage of products' attributes.10 For this reason, we complement the EU data with a secondary data set: the GfK's MDA Retail Panel for Russia.
+A distinct property of the Russian panel is that it incorporates a comprehensive set of refrigerator characteristics, described in detail in Table A.1, including brand name and, importantly, a manufacturer's model number.11 Merging the two data sets by model id, thus populating

-&lt;sup>6The EU Member States, which are not in the panel are Bulgaria, Cyprus, Ireland, Luxembourg and Malta.
+$^{^8\}mathrm{The}$ EU Member States that are not in the panel are Bulgaria, Cyprus, Ireland, Luxembourg and Malta.

-&lt;sup>7On average, the raw data covers close to 23,000 refrigerator models per year with an annual sales volume of 13 million units and a value of 8.3 billion Euro.
+9On average, the raw data covers close to 23,000 refrigerator models per year with an annual sales volume of 13 million units and a value of 8.3 billion Euro.
+The primary data accounts for about 70% of annual aggregate expenditure on cold appliances in the covered countries and years.